 Facebook is the number one social channel, and it is likely to be the first line of contact for businesses and their customers for both complaints and praise.
 Initially, companies created Facebook pages as part of their social customer support platforms.
 People could comment to brands pages, inquire about product and service availability, check stores’ business hours or even complain.
 Now Facebook announced a new Messaging app for businesses to use it to enhance customer relationships and improve other business processes including shopping.

-Facebook launched this platform that would allow over 600 million users to create and share content with third party tools, and allow direct communication with businesses rather than emailing or calling them.
+Facebook launched this platform that would allow over 1.2 billion users to create and share content with third party tools, and allow direct communication with businesses rather than emailing or calling them.

 The idea is that people do not like touch-tone phone tree customer service calls where a customer is put on hold or transferred from one rep to another.
 Endless email threads between customers and companies are thought to be annoying too.
 People prefer just to text asynchronously in a single chat thread.

 Companies looking to outsource will have an easy time with this platform since customer support will be permitted, thanks to an integration with ZenDesk’s Zopim chat product.
 Companies that already use live chat systems for customer support and other call center services can run most communications through Business on Messenger.

 Real and Natural communication in Business – Facebook Messenger

 Along with interacting with customers, Messenger for Business will allow business create detailed messages featuring personalized or branded layouts to allow a complete online identity.
 Business on Messenger appears designed to make call center services more efficient.